Azure/relational-infrastructure/README.md

       subnets = {
         subnet_a = {
-          name            = "a" // Optional; if not provided, will be derived from key "subnet_a" address_space   = "10.0.0.0/24"
+          name            = "subnet-a"     // Optional; if not provided, will be derived from key "subnet_a" address_space   = "10.0.0.0/24"
         }
         subnet_b = {